National security of the United States: Elements of policy

-U.S. national security and the Constitution
+U.S. Constitution

-The phrase “national security” entered U.S. political discourse as early as the Constitutional Convention.
-The Federalists argued that civilian control of the military required a strong central government under a single constitution.
+The phrase "national security" entered U.S. political discourse as early as the Constitutional Convention.
+The Federalist Party argued that civilian control of the military required a strong central government under a single constitution.
 Alexander Hamilton wrote: “If a well-regulated militia be the most natural defense of a free country, it ought certainly to be under the regulation and at the disposal of that body which is constituted the guardian of the national security.”

-Organization of U.S. national security
+Organization

-U.S. National Security organization has remained essentially stable since July 26, 1947, when U.S. President Harry S. Truman signed the National Security Act of 1947.
-Together with its 1949 amendment, this act:
+U.S. national security organizations have remained largely stable since U.S. President Harry S. Truman signing of the National Security Act of 1947 and its subsequent 1949 amendment, which includes: